MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-workflow.md

 #### Configure deep link using TeamsJS library to open a meeting scheduling dialog

 You can also use TeamsJS library 2.0 in your Teams app to open the meeting scheduling dialog without having to manually prepare the link.
-Refer to the following code sample, in order to open the scheduling dialog in Teams, you need to continue using the original deep-link URL based method, since Teams doesn't support the calendar capability yet:
+In order to open the scheduling dialog in Teams, you must continue using the original deep-link URL based method, as Teams doesn't support the calendar capability yet:

 # [TeamsJS v2](#tab/teamsjs-v2)